DrAdrianDC/Portfolio-for-Data-Science/Project-3-Stock Market Prediction/README.md

 Stock price prediction is a challenging yet intriguing problem in the financial domain.
 In this project, we will use machine learning, specifically neural networks, to predict the future stock prices of a selected company.

+Predicting the stock price of Apple, like any other stock, is a complex task influenced by a multitude of factors.
+Machine learning models can be used to analyze historical stock data, market trends, company financials, and external factors such as economic indicators or news sentiment to make predictions.
+Techniques such as LSTM (Long Short-Term Memory) networks, which are well-suited for sequential data like stock prices, can be employed to forecast future price movements.

 ### Expected Outcome: